 Due to the nature of water flow and hydro-therapy pumps, please be advised that air locking of pumps may occur.
 Master Spas has taken measures to reduce the possibility of this, but it still may occur, especially after refilling a spa.
-This is not a service covered under warranty and service charges may apply.
+This is not a service covered under warranty.

-To relieve an airlock situation, loosen the pump union on the discharge of the pump.
-This pump union is indicated by an arrow in the picture below.
-Water should leak out of the union once the air has been removed.
-Tighten the union and test the pump for proper operation.
-Repeat this process if needed.
+To relieve and airlock, loosen the union on the discharge of the pump (see arrow on picture of pump below).
+Water should leak out.
+Tighten the union and test the pump for proper jet flow.
+If needed repeat process.